John Maynard Keynes: Early life and education

-John Maynard Keynes was born in Cambridge, England, to an upper-middle-class family.
-His father, John Neville Keynes, was an economist and a lecturer in moral sciences at the University of Cambridge and his mother, Florence Ada Keynes, a local social reformer.
-Keynes was the first born, and was followed by two more children – Margaret Neville Keynes in 1885 and Geoffrey Keynes in 1887.
+John Maynard Keynes was born in Cambridge, England, on 5 June 1883, to an upper-middle-class family.
+His father, John Neville Keynes, was an economist and a lecturer in moral sciences at the University of Cambridge and his mother, Florence Ada Keynes, a local social reformer who went on to become the town's first female mayor.
+Keynes was the firstborn and was followed by two more children – Margaret Neville Keynes in 1885 and Geoffrey Keynes in 1887.
 Geoffrey became a surgeon and Margaret married the Nobel Prize-winning physiologist Archibald Hill.

-According to the economic historian and biographer Robert Skidelsky, Keynes's parents were loving and attentive.
+According to the reminiscences of his brother Geoffrey, their parents were loving and attentive.
 They attended a Congregational Church and remained in the same house throughout their lives, where the children were always welcome to return.
 Keynes received considerable support from his father, including expert coaching to help him pass his scholarship exams and financial help both as a young man and when his assets were nearly wiped out at the onset of Great Depression in 1929.
 Keynes's mother made her children's interests her own, and according to Skidelsky, "because she could grow up with her children, they never outgrew home".

 In January 1889, at the age of five and a half, Keynes started at the kindergarten of the Perse School for Girls for five mornings a week.
 He quickly showed a talent for arithmetic, but his health was poor leading to several long absences.
 He was tutored at home by a governess, Beatrice Mackintosh, and his mother.
 In January 1892, at eight and a half, he started as a day pupil at St Faith's preparatory school.
 By 1894, Keynes was top of his class and excelling at mathematics.
 In 1896, St Faith's headmaster, Ralph Goodchild, wrote that Keynes was "head and shoulders above all the other boys in the school" and was confident that Keynes could get a scholarship to Eton.

 In 1897, Keynes won a King's Scholarship to Eton College, where he displayed talent in a wide range of subjects, particularly mathematics, classics and history: in 1901, he was awarded the Tomline Prize for mathematics.
 At Eton, Keynes experienced the first "love of his life" in Dan Macmillan, older brother of the future Prime Minister Harold Macmillan.
 Despite his middle-class background, Keynes mixed easily with upper-class pupils.